The UDI rule provides a method for labelers to request exceptions, alternatives, and time extensions to UDI requirements.

 Continued use of FDA labeler code (§ 801.57)

-In order to conform to changes made under the Unique Device Identification (UDI) final rule, the FDA has stopped issuing National Health Related Items Code (NHRIC) and National Drug Code (NDC) labeler codes to manufacturers for use with medical devices.
-Prior to the UDI final rule, device manufacturers and distributors who wished to use the NHRIC system for unique product identification could apply to the FDA for a labeler code, which is the first segment in the two-segment NHRIC number.
+In order to conform to changes made under the Unique Device Identification (UDI) final rule (UDI Rule), the FDA has stopped issuing National Health Related Items Code (NHRIC) and National Drug Code (NDC) labeler codes to manufacturers for use with medical devices.
+Prior to the UDI Rule, device manufacturers and distributors who wished to use the NHRIC system for unique product identification could apply to the FDA for a labeler code, which is the first segment in the two-segment NHRIC number.
+Since the publication of the UDI Rule, however, FDA ceased issuing new FDA labeler codes for medical devices.

-The UDI rule permits a labeler to request continued use of an FDA labeler code under a system for the issuance of UDIs provided that such use of the FDA labeler code is consistent with the framework of the issuing agency that operates that system, as described under 21 CFR 801.57(c).
-Such requests were required to be submitted no later than September 24, 2014.
+The UDI Rule permits a labeler to request continued use of a previously assigned FDA labeler code under a system for the issuance of UDIs provided that such use of the FDA labeler code is consistent with the framework of the issuing agency that operates that system, as described under 21 CFR 801.57(c).
+The Enforcement Policy on National Health Related Item Code and National Drug Code Numbers Assigned to Devices - Guidance for Industry and Food and Drug Administration Staff, describes FDA’s intent to consider such requests until September 24, 2021.
+Such requests should be submitted no later than September 24, 2021.

 To request continued use of an FDA-assigned NHRIC or NDC labeler code: